-Earth observation missions are currently in operation - e.g. GRACE and TerraSAR-X - or in preparation at GSOC.
+Earth observation missions are currently in operation - e.g. TerraSAR-X - or in preparation at GSOC.
 Furthermore, satellites for security applications, e. g.
 SATCOMBw, are being operated.
 GSOC is also developing new space operations technologies, such as satellite on-board navigation systems, high-performance mission planning systems and rendezvous and docking technologies.

 GSOC is the leading institution for human spaceflight operations in Europe.
 The installation of the European science laboratory “Columbus” at the ISS was an important milestone in February 2008.
 Since then the operations team is in charge of the Columbus mission on a 24 hours, 7 days a week.